-Proposed Work - The MPO staff, in conjunction with the Alabama Department of Transportation (ALDOT) and the MPO Policy Board and Committees, will develop a fiscal year 2020 UPWP, as well as update the fiscal year 2019 UPWP, if needed.
-The MPO staff will prepare and present the Livability Indicator data as required on page 4.
+Proposed Work - The MPO staff, in conjunction with the Alabama Department of Transportation (ALDOT) and the MPO Policy Board and Committees, will develop a fiscal year 2022 UPWP, as well as update the fiscal year 2021 UPWP, if needed.
+The MPO staff will prepare and present the Livability Indicator data as required on page 3 and 4.
 This data will be displayed in the plan as numbers or percentages in charts, tables, or maps.

-Product(s) - Fiscal Year 2021 UPWP, Updated 2021 UPWP amended as needed.
+Product(s) - Development of the Fiscal Year 2022 UPWP, Update 2021 UPWP and amend as needed.